cryptic-resolver/cr.rb/README.md

 ## Scenario

 Imaging one day you come across a strange word: **CUPS** while reading a book of Unix, you try hard to find what it means.
-Another day you find the **WAF** in the world of web, you again endaevor to figure it out and remeber this acronym.
+Another day you find the **WAF** in the world of web, you again endeavor to figure it out and remeber this acronym.

-day after day, many inquisitive people gather around to finnally decide to record them in one place at hand.
+Day after day, many inquisitive people gather around to finnally decide to record them in one place at hand.

 <br>